stuartparmenter/ddp-esphome/README.md

   - `stream`: DDP stream number (1-249).
 Use `1` for LedFx compatibility.
 Auto-generated if omitted.
   - `width`/`height`: Override canvas dimensions if needed
   - `back_buffers`: Per-stream back buffer override
+  - `receiving`: Optional binary sensor to track if stream is receiving data
+    - Supports all standard ESPHome binary sensor options (name, device_class, filters, etc.)
+    - State is `ON` when packets are actively being received
+    - State is `OFF` when no packets received for 1 second
+    - Useful for monitoring stream connectivity and debugging

 ### `ws_ddp_control`